 J. Jobe [ she / her ] “The Rainbows Herself” is a vivacious exultant of color, sound, and movement.
 She celebrates alma maters Knox College and University of Central Arkansas.
 Since 2009, she has worked for the Central Arkansas Library System as the editorial assistant for the online resource Encyclopedia of Arkansas.

 Jobe’s words have appeared in Arkansas LGBTQ+ publication The READ, the Arkansas Review as a reviewer, the Arkansas Democrat-Gazette as an opinionated letter-writer, the Toad Suck Review as an interviewer and reviewer, the Encyclopedia of Arkansas, Kansas City art magazine Review Inc., and lit mag Catch.

-Jobe’s visual art has been featured in Demarkation: an Illustrated Narrative Exhibit, The Bookstore at Library Square, and Moore Art Supplies & More.
-Her voice can sometimes be heard on the RadioCALS podcast.
+Jobe’s visual art was once featured in Demarkation: an Illustrated Narrative Exhibit; The Bookstore at Library Square; and Moore Art Supplies & More.

 Jobe is out as pansexual polyamorous and is living her best life in a rowdy house full of laughter, love, and light.